Golden Laced Polish Chicken

 Do Golden Laced Polish chickens go broody?

-Are Golden Laced Polish chickens good for shows?
+Are Golden Laced Polish chickens good for showing?

 Availability